hisschemoller/music-pattern-generator/README.md

   - The Remote Assignments panel appears, showing all existing assignments.
   - The selected pattern's Settings panel shows a dashed border around each parameter that is not yet assigned.
   - Parameters that have already been assigned show a solid unbroken line as their border.
-* Select a pattern and click an assignable' parameter in the Settings panel.
+* Select a pattern and click an assignable parameter in the Settings panel.
 The parameter will turn slightly darker to indicate it's selected.
 * Turn a knob on the hardware controller that sends MIDI CC messages.
 * The MIDI Channel and CC Number is now assigned to the parameter.
-  - The paremeter's border turns from dashed into a solid line.
+  - The paremeter's border turns from dashed to a solid line.
   - The assignent appears in the Assignments panel list.
-* Click the 'MIDI Learn' button in the controlbar to leave MIDI learn mode.
+* Click the 'MIDI Learn' button in the controlbar to exit MIDI learn mode.
 * Now, if you turn the knob on the hardware, the pattern's parameter will change accordingly.

+The assignments are saved in the project file.
+So save the project to keep the assignments for later use in the project.